 Part 3 - Detailed Description of the Research Program

-This project explores a novel and robust approach for solar-driven urban design—one which aligns with the history of solar architecture, addresses the gaps in previous solar-envelope methods, and satisfies the current needs by using cutting-edge computational methods for multi-objective environmental analysis and optimization.
+This project explores a new multicriteria design methodology for solar-driven urban design—one that advances the existing solar-envelope methods towards a holistic multienvironmental criteria exploration.
+Focusing on hot climatic regions, this proposal offers a climatically robust exploration of future conditions and several climatic subzones by harnessing the potential of cutting-edge, multiobjective optimization and machine-learning, computational methods.
 This section describes the scientific background, objectives, methodology, significance, and potential pitfalls of this proposal.

 Scientific background